spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 15. Pick the infrastructure provider you selected for the cluster profile you created earlier.

-16. Go ahead and assign a name to the host cluster and select the registered account you wish to deploy the host cluster.
+16. Assign a name to the host cluster and select the registered account you wish to deploy the host cluster to.
 Click on **Next**.

 17. Pick the cluster profile you created earlier and complete the remainder of the cluster creation process.

-After the cluster deployment process, you will have a host cluster with Prometheus installed and ready to receive information from Prometheus agents.
+When you deploy the cluster, a host cluster with Prometheus will be installed and ready to receive information from Prometheus agents.

 </Tabs.TabPane>